zsoolti8917/zsoolti8917/README.md

-### Hi there 👋
+### Hi there! 👋

-Welcome to my Github page!
-My name is Zsolt Varjú, and I am currently studying applied informatics in Slovakia while working as a visual web tester.
-In my current role, I review websites for cities and organizations, identify any discrepancies between the design files and the actual web page, and communicate revisions to frontend developers.
-As a result, I have developed a keen eye for identifying and troubleshooting problems in HTML and CSS.
+Welcome to my GitHub page!
+I'm Zsolt Varjú, a graduate in Applied Informatics from Slovakia, currently working as a Visual Web Tester.
+In my role, I review websites for cities and organizations, identifying discrepancies between design files and actual web pages, and communicating revisions to frontend developers.
+This experience has sharpened my ability to identify and troubleshoot issues in HTML and CSS.

-My experience in this position has fueled my interest in frontend development, and I am currently learning SCSS and React.
-I enjoy working on 3D projects and modeling, and when I am not coding, you can find me skiing down a mountain slope.
+My work has ignited a passion for frontend development, and I'm now focusing on Next.js and headless CMS projects to create full-stack, user-friendly webpages where clients can edit their websites and even create new pages.
+I love tackling 3D projects and modeling, and when I’m not coding, you’ll find me skiing down a mountain slope.

-Working in a fully remote position has taught me how to communicate effectively through email and Slack while meeting strict deadlines.
-I am excited to share my projects and collaborate with other developers on Github, so please feel free to take a look around and connect with me.
+Working remotely has honed my communication skills, helping me effectively coordinate through email and Slack while meeting strict deadlines.
+I'm eager to share my projects and collaborate with other developers here on GitHub.
+Feel free to explore my work and connect with me!

-- 🔭 I’m currently working on Solving all the Frontend mentor projects to hone my HTML and CSS skills [@zsoltvarju](https://www.frontendmentor.io/profile/zsoltvarju)
+- 🔭 Currently working on freelance projects, which I add to my portfolio to expand my skills and knowledge.
-- 🌱 I’m currently started to learn REACT
+- 🌱 Always learning through projects, currently using Headless CMS and Next.js.
 - 📫 How to reach me: [zsolt.varju.rl@gmail.com](zsolt.varju.rl@gmail.com)

+Check out my portfolio at [www.zsoltvarju.com](http://www.zsoltvarju.com)